latex3/latex3/CONTRIBUTING.md

 There are a few things you may need to bear in mind

-- `l3kernel` is 'broadly' stable so any changes there are best raised first by mailing the team
+- `l3kernel` is stable so any changes will need careful review and any deprecated functions need to remain available in `l3deprecation.dtx`
 - New functions normally get added _via_ pull requests or (for new modules) `l3trial`